Moving to high-volume wafer-level assembly

 Naturally, assembly and packaging are equally critical aspects of the PIC technology implementation, and ficonTEC has played, and continues to play an active role in helping to develop a proper understanding of what the assembly, packaging and testing requirements of the manufacturing industry will be.

 ficonTEC already serves PIC applications with standard and individual machines, supported by a dedicated and extremely experienced team.
 Our long-term and on-going machine design strategy already enables an in-line, high-volume automated approach to inspection, assembly and testing.

 Understanding how the assembly and testing needs

 of industry will change over the next ten years

-A move to higher levels of photonics integration is associated with the need for increased miniaturization, higher yield, and better standardization all the way from early photonics design, to packaging, testing and assembly, and leading to a lower cost/part at both low and high volumes.
-Silicon photonics already leverages the cost-efficient wafer foundry CMOS processes, while packaging and optical interconnects still have plenty of room for optimization.
-Enter PIXAPP.
+A move to higher levels of photonics integration is associated with the need for increased miniaturization, higher yield, and better standardization all the way from early photonics design, to prototyping and through to assembly, packaging & testing, and leading to a lower cost/part at both low and high volumes.
+Silicon photonics already leverages some of the cost-efficient wafer foundry CMOS processes, while packaging and optical interconnects still have plenty of room for optimization.

 Photonics might well be poised to be the next semiconductor frontier, from consumer to high-power computing!

-ficonTEC’s contribution to the way forward is more advanced automation, and has already gained valuable experience through the successful completion of comparable solutions for PIC applications with existing clients.
-Nonetheless, the company additionally takes an active role in current international Projects & Initiatives that are designed to provide both infrastructure and ease of access.
-By better understanding the developing needs of the greater photonics community in this area as soon as possible, the goal is to be able to provide the solutions when they are required.
+ficonTEC’s own contribution to the way forward is more advanced automation, having already gained valuable experience through the successful completion of comparable solutions for PIC applications with existing clients.
+Nonetheless, the company additionally takes an active role in current international Projects & Initiatives – such as PIXAPP – that are designed to provide both infrastructure and ease of access.
+By better understanding the developing needs of the greater photonics community in this area as early as possible, the goal is to be able to provide the solutions as and when they are required.